egarcialara/easy_cpp/README.md

 4. run your program (in the console: *$ ./new_program.exe*)

-Authors: Alberto García, Elena Garcia
+Authors: Alberto García, Elena García